IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-06-05-Daily Clack Beginner Bundle.md

 ### 2-in-1 Puller
 **Keycap Puller**
-Use gentle a side to side motion when pulling off keycaps.
-This minimises potential damage to the underside of the plastic.
+Use a gentle side to side motion when pulling off keycaps.
+This minimizes potential damage to the underside of the plastic.

 **Switch Puller**
-The metal prongs are designer to make it easier for you to pull switches out of plates.
-Press and squeese the North and South of the switch, then pull upwards.
+The metal prongs are designed to make it easier for you to pull switches out of plates.
+Press and squeeze the North and South of the switch, then pull upwards.
 You may need to also wiggle the East and West of the switch.

 <div class="gallery" data-columns="2">